therealjflf/hesutils/docs/hes_homepaths.rst

 Here comes the first problem: *the home path may not be the same on the client systems*!

 There can be multiple causes for that.
-The most common one is that the homes are shared to all clients via a network filesystem like NFS, and the mount point on the client is not the same than on the management system.
+The most common one is that the homes are shared to all clients via a network filesystem like NFS, and the mount point on the client is not the same as on the management system.
 So user accounts are created with the management's view of the home directories, which doesn't work anymore on the clients.

 This means that the Hesiod ``passwd`` record may need to contain a home path that's different from the entry in the management's ``/etc/passwd`` file.
 This may look like this::